 Definition of Rising Action

-Rising Action Examples from Literature
+Examples of Rising Action in Literature

-The conflict begins in J. R. R. Tolkien’s novel, The Hobbit, as Gandalf meets Bilbo and asks him to play the role of a burglar of dwarves’ expedition to recover treasure of Thorin from Smaug.
-Rising action occurs as he agrees to live up and act as a burglar during this adventure.
-His heroism begins merely by shouting to wake up Gandalf, who rescues company from goblin, and then action slowly intensifies when he finds out the magic ring.
-Gradually, he overcomes difficulties by killing a big spider, and establishes his potentials as a hero and leader.
+The conflict begins in J. R. R. Tolkien’s The Hobbit, as Gandalf meets Bilbo and asks him to play the role of a burglar in the dwarves’ expedition to recover the treasure of Thorin from Smaug.
+Rising action occurs as he agrees to act as a burglar during this adventure.
+His heroism begins merely by shouting to wake up Gandalf, who rescues the company from goblins, and then the action slowly intensifies when he finds the magic ring.
+Gradually, Bilbo overcomes difficulties by killing a big spider, and establishes his potential as a hero and leader.

 Function of Rising Action

 The events of a rising action are generally very important, because the entire plot of a narrative depends upon these events for setting up the climax – a moment of ultimate excitement that eventually leads to a satisfactory resolution.
-For instance, an author writes a love story in which a moment comes when characters decide whether to stay together or break up – thus rising action sets a stage for this moment by building up dramatic situations or conflicts.
+For instance, an author writes a love story in which a moment comes when characters decide whether to stay together or break up – thus, rising action sets a stage for this moment by building up dramatic situations or conflicts.
 It further adds a layer of complexity to the plot for developing characters and climax.